Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 Functions by their core definition always return a single object.
 The trick is that the object can be of any type.

 - In mathematics, a function can return a complex number or a matrix.
 These can hold multiple numbers.
 - In programming, a function can return an object of user-defined type.
-Such type can consist of multiple other types.
+Such type can consist of multiple types and hold many subobjects.

 ..
 TODO structs when?